juancarlosjr97/react-firebase-playground/README.md

    firebase deploy
    ```

-After it is executed, it should returned a similar message
+After it is executed, it should return a similar message as below

 ```bash
 ✔  Deploy complete!